-Mr. Liu's individual/departmental goals included driving the Bank's business units and operations toward achieving the Bank's business plan; managing the Bank's lending, branch, and operations units to focus on driving the Bank's performance toward its strategic plan; driving down the Bank's cost of funds/deposits; focusing on consistent and quality loan growth with a higher growth rate for commercial and industrial loans and modest growth rate for commercial real estate and residential mortgages; using automation/process to gain efficiency for multiple departments throughout the bank; improving and increasing employee and client engagement; and updating and reviewing succession planning with the Human Resources Department and continuing to hire high caliber employees capable of successor roles to various management positions.
+Mr. Liu's individual/departmental goals included driving the Bank's business units and operations toward achieving the Bank's business plan; managing the Bank's lending, branch, and operations units to focus on driving the Bank's performance toward its strategic plan; driving down the Bank's cost of funds/deposits; focusing on consistent and quality loan growth with a higher growth rate for commercial and industrial loans and modest growth rate for commercial real estate and residential mortgages; using automation/process to gain efficiency for multiple departments throughout the bank; improving and increasing employee and client engagement; representing the company professionally within the banking industry and general public, and updating and reviewing succession planning with the Human Resources Department and continuing to hire high caliber employees capable of successor roles to various management positions.